DOI-USGS/dataRetrieval/README.md

 ### Dependencies

-Under the hood, `dataRetrieval` changed the dependency from `httr` to `httr2`. `httr2` is the modern R package for web requests that is actively developed/maintained.
 As we develop functions for the modern USGS web services, we’ll continue to explore updating package dependencies.

 ### Developmental workflow